hyphen-hacks/hyphen-hacks.com/content/real-volunteer.md

   include setting out food, signing attendees in and out, and providing assistance to people hosting workshops.

-We will open applications for mentors and judges on <time datetime="2019-05-13">
+Mentor and judge applications are open!
+Click the button below and select "Mentor/Judge" to start your application.

+{{< eventbrite-widget true >}}

-May 13, 2019</time>.
-Volunteer applications will open at a later date in Fall 2019 (the exact date will be posted here once it has been determined).
-Check back here to find the applications once they are open.
+Volunteer applications will open in Fall 2019 (the exact date will be posted here once it has been determined).
+Check back here to find the application once it is open.

 You can also sign up for our mailing list to be notified when they are available. {{< mailing-list-disclaimer >}}